climate-cooperative/home-energy-assessment-database/CONTRIBUTING.md

 - **No External Code**: Don't submit code you didn't write without discussing it first.
 - **No License Changes**: Don't submit PRs that change licensing files or headers.
 - **Discuss New APIs**: Before adding new APIs, file an issue and discuss it with the community.

-## Workflow

-To contribute, follow these steps:

-1. **Issue Creation**: For significant changes, create an issue to discuss the proposal.
-You can skip this for trivial changes.
-2. **Fork and Branch**: Fork the repository and create a branch for your work (`git checkout -b my-branch`).
-3. **Implement Changes**: Make your changes in your branch.
-Include tests and ensure your code adheres to the project's style.
-4. **PR Submission**: Submit a pull request to the main branch.
-Link the issue your PR addresses.
-5. **CI Checks**: Ensure the Continuous Integration (CI) checks pass.
-6. **Review and Merge**: Wait for feedback from the project maintainers.
-Once approved and checks pass, your PR will be merged.

-## Continuous Integration (CI)

-Our CI process automatically builds and tests PRs.
-Ensure your changes pass all checks.
-If the CI fails, use the provided link in the PR issue to diagnose and fix any issues.

 Thank you for contributing to Zwell Open Source Project!
 Together, we can make a significant impact on creating sustainable and accessible energy solutions.